Did your pension manager vote for better climate disclosure?

 THE OPAQUE

 The Healthcare of Ontario Pension Plan (HOOPP) does not disclose its individual proxy votes, despite the pension fund’s claims that it is engaging companies on climate.
-And the Public Sector Pension Investment Board (PSP Investments, or PSP) lags on disclosure, with its votes for meetings that took place in April and May still not publicly available as of June 27, 2024, when this blog was posted.
+PSP lags on voting disclosure, with its votes for meetings that took place in April and May not publicly posted until July 2024.

 Are Canadian pension funds living up to their promises to engage public companies on climate?